 What is the sensitivity of AFP for diagnosing liver cancer?

 The sensitivity of AFP for liver cancer is about 60%.
 In other words, an elevated AFP blood test is seen in about 60% of liver cancer patients.
 That leaves 40% of patients with liver cancer who have normal AFP levels.
 Therefore, a normal AFP does not exclude liver cancer.
+AFP levels are normal in a fibrolamellar carcinoma - a variant of hepatocellular carcinoma.
 Also, as noted above, an abnormal AFP does not mean that a patient has liver cancer.
 It is important to note, however, that patients with cirrhosis and an abnormal AFP, despite having no documentable liver cancer, still are at very high risk of developing liver cancer.
 Thus, any patient with cirrhosis and an elevated AFP, particularly with steadily rising blood levels, will either most likely develop liver cancer or actually already have an undiscovered liver cancer.

 An AFP greater than 500 ng/ml is very suggestive of liver cancer.
 In fact, the blood level of AFP loosely relates to (correlates with) the size of the liver cancer.
 Finally, in patients with liver cancer and abnormal AFP levels, the AFP may be used as a marker of response to treatment.
 For example, an elevated AFP is expected to fall to normal in a patient whose liver cancer is successfully removed surgically (resected).

 Are there other liver cancer markers available for diagnosing liver cancer?